-Being an entrepreneur in the clothing manufacturing industry in San Diego, CA, USA has been an eye-opening experience.
+Being an entrepreneur in a clothing manufacturing industry in San Diego, CA, USA has been an eye-opening experience.
 After getting a first hand insider’s view of the fashion industry, I’ve decided to share how my products are made, from fabric production to cutting and sewing.
 My designs are made primarily of eco-sourced materials and natural fibers such as modal, bamboo, and organic cotton.

 Sometimes I utilize remnant rolls of fabric found on closeout.
 This allows me to add a splash of color and novelty to my collection while reducing the potential for carbon imprint.
 Even though some of said materials many not be considered eco-friendly in the traditional sense, I consider the use of salvaged materials to be an eco-minded practice.